stevehodges/draftpunk/README.md

 ### Before create callback

-If you define a method on your model called `before_create_draft`, that method will be executed before the duplicate is created.
+If you define a method on your model called `before_create_draft`, that method will be executed before the draft is created.

 You can access `self` (which is the DRAFT version being created), or the `temporary_approved_object` (the original object) in this method

     def before_create_draft
       logger.warn "#{self.name} is being created from #{temporary_approved_object.class.name} ##{temporary_approved_object.id}" # outputs: DerpCorp is being created from Business #1
     end

+## Options before publishing a draft

+### Before publish draft method

+If you define a method on your model called `before_publish_draft`, that method will be executed before the draft is published.
+Specifically, it happens after all attributes are copied from the draft to the approved version, and right before the approved version is saved.
+This allows you to do whatever you'd like to the model before it is saved.

 ## Installation